 It's very important to protect yourself against infection if you decide to get a tattoo.
-Make sure the tattoo studio is clean and safe, and that all equipment used is disposable (in the case of needles, ink, gloves) and sterilized (everything else).
+Make sure the tattoo studio is clean and safe, and that all equipment used is disposable (needles, ink, gloves) and sterilized (everything else).
 Call your state, county, or local health department to find out about your state's laws on tattooing, ask for recommendations on licensed tattoo shops, or check for any complaints about a particular studio.

 Professional studios usually take pride in their cleanliness.
 Here are some things to ask about:

 - Does the tattoo studio use single-use needles and sterilize all equipment using an autoclave (a device that uses steam, pressure, and heat for sterilization)?
 You should see needles and other equipment removed from sealed, sterile containers.